diegotg2000/LargeDataProject/README.md

 ## Project Structure
 - `server.py` : Python server script to connect to the API and send individual messages to a socket.
-- `spark.py` and `analyze.py` : Spark Streaming script to read data, perform sentiment analysis, clustering, and window operations.
+- `analyze.py` : Spark Streaming script to read data, perform sentiment analysis, clustering, and window operations.
-- `main.ipynb` : Jupyter Notebook for visualizing the cluster sizes in sliding windows.
-- `scatter.py`: Run cluster visualizations (scatter-plot) in real-time, refreshes when the button is pressed.
-- `visualize.py`: Run cluster visualizations (bar-plot) in real-time, refreshes when the button is pressed.
+- `visualize.py`: Run cluster visualizations (scatter-plot) in real-time, refreshes when the button is pressed.

 ## Requirements
+- Docker
 - Python 3.x
 - Pyspark
 - TextBlob